cdktf/cdktf-provider-upcloud/docs/server.java.md

 Note that the server can also be attached to a server group via the `members` property of `upcloud_server_group`.
 Only one of the these should be defined at a time.
 This value is only updated if it has been set to non-zero value.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.16.0/docs/resources/server#server_group Server#server_group}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.17.0/docs/resources/server#server_group Server#server_group}

 ---

 ##### `simpleBackup`<sup>Optional</sup> <a name="simpleBackup" id="@cdktf/provider-upcloud.server.Server.Initializer.parameter.simpleBackup"></a>

-- *Type:* <a href="#@cdktf/provider-upcloud.server.ServerSimpleBackup">ServerSimpleBackup</a>
+- *Type:* com.hashicorp.cdktf.IResolvable OR java.util.List<<a href="#@cdktf/provider-upcloud.server.ServerSimpleBackup">ServerSimpleBackup</a>>

 simple_backup block.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.16.0/docs/resources/server#simple_backup Server#simple_backup}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.17.0/docs/resources/server#simple_backup Server#simple_backup}

 ---